BrendanJohn/wrestlingWizard/README.md

 flask run

-The terminal window will output a url to access a live version of the application, copy it into clipboard and paste it into the url bar of any web browser
+The Terminal window will output a URL to access a live version of the application.
+Copy and paste it into the URL bar of any web browser.

-## How to register a user for the  wrestling wizard
+## How to register a user in The Wrestling Wizard

 Use the register link to create an account.
-There are no complexity requirements around username and password, however the password inputs must match
+There are no complexity requirements around username and password, except that the password inputs must match.

-## How to use the wrestling wizard
+## How to use The Wrestling Wizard

 After you have created a user, log in and navigate to the create page.
-Here, you can create a new wrestler to begin the journey of becoming the champion
+Here, you can create a new wrestler to begin the journey of becoming the champion.

-## matches
+## Matches

 Matches are the bread and butter of the application.
 Here, you can compete against the wrestlers that other users have created.
 The match outcomes are randomly determined with a slightly weighted probability that the winner is the wrestler with the higher level.
 Wrestlers level up and gain health as more and more matches